These indicators are mostly for travel and entertainment – some of the sectors that will recover very slowly.

 The 7 day average for New York is still off 65% YoY, and down 19% in Florida.

 Dining is increasing again, probably mostly outdoor dining.

 This data shows domestic box office for each week (red) and the maximum and minimum for the previous four years.
 Data is from BoxOfficeMojo through September 3rd.

 Note that the data is usually noisy week-to-week and depends on when blockbusters are released.

-Movie ticket sales have picked up over the last few weeks, and were over $7 million last week (compared to usually around $300 million per week in the late Summer / early Fall).
+Movie ticket sales have picked up over the last few weeks, and were close to $16 million last week (compared to usually under $200 million per week in the late Summer / early Fall).

-Most movie theaters are still closed, but a few seem to be reopening (probably with limited seating at first).
+Most movie theaters are still closed, but are reopening (probably with limited seating at first).

 This graph shows the seasonal pattern for the hotel occupancy rate using the four week average.

 The red line is for 2020, dash light blue is 2019, blue is the median, and black is for 2009 (the worst year probably since the Great Depression for hotels).